pgjdbc/r2dbc-postgresql/README.md

 ## JSON/JSONB support

-Postgres supports JSON by storing values in `JSON`/`JSONB` columns.
+PostgreSQL supports JSON by storing values in `JSON`/`JSONB` columns.
 These values can be consumed and written using the regular R2DBC SPI and by using driver-specific extensions with the `io.r2dbc.postgresql.codec.Json` type.

 You can choose from two approaches: